Skip to content

 Note that clinical_outcome requires semantic reasoning mapping "94.1%" to the enum POSITIVE, as explained in the instructions.
 These semantic reasoning subproblems can range in complexity.

-The Zero-Shot Constraint
+The Zero-Shot Challenge

 Evaluation Metrics